privacybydesign/irmamobile/README.md

 * Create the irmagobridge: `./bind_go.sh`.

-* Start an emulator or connect a device via USB and run the flutter project: `flutter run`.
+* Start an emulator or connect a device via USB and run the flutter project: `flutter run` (iOS) or `flutter run --flavor alpha` (Android).
 You can also use Android Studio or Visual Studio Code for this step.
-On Android, sometimes the build flavor is not picked up automatically.
-This can be identified when the flutter tool cannot find the generated apk after building.
-In this case run `flutter run --flavor alpha`.
+  The alpha flavor on Android does not open universal links.
+If you need to test these, then you need to build the beta flavor (`flutter run --flavor beta`).
+In order to install a beta flavor build, you need to uninstall the Play Store version of the Yivi app.
+Therefore, it is practical to only do this in a simulator or a dedicated test device.
 In case you run the flutter project via Android Studio, you can specify the build flavor in the run configuration.
 On iOS, no custom flavor should be specified.

 * You can use `flutter run -t` to run different app configurations, for example run `flutter run -t lib/main_prototypes.dart` to start the app in the prototypes menu.